chrisgmanly/manly_lamp/README.md

 # manly_lamp
 Chris Manly's LAMP server for SE and partner SE training

-## This script has been tested only with UDF image "Ubuntu 16.04 LTS Server – 2018-Jan-23"
+# INSTALLATION INSTRUCTIONS

-## DO NOT FORGET TO BIND TO ADDITIONAL NETWORK INTERFACE IN UDF/RAVELLO
+- This script has been tested only with UDF image "Ubuntu 16.04 LTS Server – 2018-Jan-23"

-## INSTALLATION INSTRUCTIONS
+- DO NOT FORGET TO BIND TO ADDITIONAL NETWORK INTERFACE IN UDF/RAVELLO

 Edit /etc/rc.local